-The following table contains information regarding the beneficial ownership of our voting stock as of April 26, 2021 held by (i) each stockholder known by us to beneficially own more than 5% of the outstanding shares of any class of voting stock; (ii) our directors and nominees; (iii) our Named Executive Officers as defined in the paragraph preceding the Summary Compensation Table and our current executive officers; and (iv) all current directors and executive officers as a group.
+The following table contains information regarding the beneficial ownership of our voting stock as of May 23, 2022 held by (i) each stockholder known by us to beneficially own more than 5% of the outstanding shares of any class of voting stock; (ii) our directors and director nominees; (iii) our Named Executive Officers as defined in the paragraph preceding the Summary Compensation Table contained elsewhere in this proxy statement and our current executive officers; and (iv) all current directors and executive officers as a group.
 Except where noted, all holders listed below have sole voting power and investment power over the shares beneficially owned by them.
 Unless otherwise noted, the address of each person listed below is c/o OPKO Health, Inc., 4400 Biscayne Blvd., Miami, FL 33137.